anno4j/anno4j/README.md

 ## Features:

 - Extensible creation of Web/Open Annotations based on Java Annotations syntax.
-- Built-in and predefined implementations for Targets and Selectors conform to W3C Web Annotation Data Model and W3C Open Annotation Data Model
+- Built-in and predefined implementations for nearly all RDF classes conform to the W3C Web Annotation Data Model
-- Annotations are transformed to RDF and automatically transmitted to local/remote SPARQL using SPARQL Update functionality
+- Created (and annotated) Java POJOs are transformed to RDF and automatically transmitted to local/remote SPARQL using SPARQL Update functionality
 - Querying of annotations with path-based criteria
-    - [x] Basic Comparisons like (equal, greater and lower)
+    - [x] Basic comparisons like "equal", "greater", and "lower"
     - [x] Union of different paths
     - [x] Type condition
     - [x] Custom filters